christianheine/prosemirror-svelte/README.md

 The key motivation of this component is to provide a gentle wrapper around prosemirror - while trying to embrace its core concept (such as the EditorState and Transactions).

+Feel free to use the (very basic) helpers to create your schema provided by this package.
+They will get you started with a working single-line or multi-line editor (but without rich-text format support).
+For that you will need to implement your custom schema and create your own editor state (which is not that hard).
+You may also use the schema provided by prosemirror-basic-schema, of course.

+If you wonder "Why should I want an editor which does not process rich text?":
+Well, try to implement custom tag formatting or a hashtag editor in a basic HTML input or textarea and them come back to this page.

 ## Installation